 The most popular way to get around in Larnaca is by bus.
 The local public bus service is run by Zinonas Larnaca Buses, which has routes that run throughout the city and surrounding areas.
 Buses are blue in colour and usually have their destination displayed on the front window.
 Roadside bus stations generally don't display departure information, although buses should arrive approximately every 30 minutes.
 The city's largest bus terminal is the Dimitras Bus Station to the east of the city, which can provide travellers with route information.
 Buses are also a popular option for intercity travel and are run by a variety of private operators, with some extending routes to resorts such as Ayia Napa and Protaras.
 Taxis are another option for getting around Larnaca as well as for intercity travel but they are more expensive than buses.
 For longer distances, shared taxis are a popular, more cost-effective option than taking a regular taxi cab.

 There's plenty to see and do in Larnaca, with visitors able to relax in a gorgeous Mediterranean setting before exploring the impressive archaeological sites.
-The most famous of these is the ruins of the ancient city of Kition, and the remains of Choirokoitia, a Neolithic settlement and UNESCO World Heritage Site which dates back to around 7000 BC.
+The most famous of these are the ruins of the ancient city of Kition, and the remains of Choirokoitia, a Neolithic settlement and UNESCO World Heritage Site that dates back to around 7000 BC.

-For those more interested in the sand and the sea, the main town beach of Finikoudes is very popular.
+For those more interested in sand and sea, the main town beach of Finikoudes is highly popular.
 Larnaca is a dream destination for divers, with numerous technical and recreational dives.
 One of the most worthwhile dives is the viewing of the Wreck of the Zenobia.

 Your session has timed out due to inactivity.